OpenTimer/Parser-SPEF/README.md

 # Compile Parser-SPEF

 ## System Requirements
-Parser-SPEF is very self-contained and only requires [PEGTL](https://github.com/taocpp/PEGTL) library (included).
+Parser-SPEF is very self-contained and only requires [PEGTL](https://github.com/taocpp/PEGTL) library.
 To compile Parser-SPEF, you only need a C++17 compiler:
 + GNU [C++ Compiler G++ v7.2](https://gcc.gnu.org/gcc-7/) (or higher) with C++17 support
 + Clang 5.0 [C++ Compiler](https://clang.llvm.org/) (or higher) with C++17 support